 Brian Brannan started in 1988, while still a student in high school.
 Brian works closely with all of our vendors to provide solutions to gardeners in our area and is key in cooperating with many of them in our advertising program.
 Brian also works to keep all systems going, including phones, computers and other utilities.
 Brian lives in Harford County with his family.
 He is an avid angler and boater.

 Scott Carbone, Nursery Manager

 Scott Carbone joined us in 2009 while pursuing his degree in Landscape Management from the University of Maryland.
 Promoted to Nursery Manager in 2016, Scott works with many regional tree and shrub growers to provide high quality plants for our customers.
 Scott’s waterfront home enables him to enjoy gardening and kayaking from his backyard.

 Carrie Engel, Greenhouse Manager

 Carrie Engel began working here in 1972, and is well known in our area.
-Carrie appears with John Collins weekly on the WBAL TV's Sunday Gardener as well as a Tuesday Q & A segment.
-She enjoys writing, lecturing, photography, the Orioles, and spending time with her extended family.
+Carrie appears with meteorologists Tony Pann and Ava Marie, weekly on the WBAL TV's Sunday Gardener.
+She enjoys writing, speaking about gardening, photography, the Orioles, and spending time with her extended family.
 Carrie also enjoys traveling, especially road trips, where she looks for what is new in plants and gardening everywhere she goes.

 Kathy Foard, Christmas Shop Manager